 Заказ.
 Oxford Dictionaries.
 Before beginning to draft your CV/résumé, read the advert carefully so that you are clear about the specific requirements of the job you’re applying for.

 Business Magazine.
 You're Hired.
 Writing a CV.
 Advice on writing CVs.
 Interviewer: LearnEnglish Professionals is talking to John Woodrow, who works in the Human Resources department of a large UK-based company.

-Some verbs can be followed by either an infinitive, or an –ing form but with a change in meaning.
+Verbs followed by ‘ing’ or by ‘to + infinitive’ 2.
 Verbs followed by ‘ing’ or by ‘to + infinitive’ 1.
-When one verb is followed by another, the second verb can either be an infinitive or an –ing.
+When one verb is followed by another, the second verb can either be an.

 Code of conduct.
 We believe that part of what makes learning on FutureLearn special is the chance to talk to other learners from all over the world, and learn from each other.